Patriots' Super Bowl hero Malcolm Butler benched due to weed and women, former teammate says

 “They gave up on me.
 F---.
 It is what it is,” Butler said, according to ESPN.
 “I don't know what it was.
 I guess I wasn't playing good or they didn't feel comfortable.
 I don't know.
 But I could have changed that game.”

-Butler's former teammate on the Patriots, Brandon Browner, took to Instagram to defend him, writing "he not the first to get caught with weed...curfew also meant we are not allowed to have guest especially women."
+Butler's former teammate on the Patriots, Brandon Browner, took to Instagram to defend him, writing "he not the first to get caught with weed. ...
+Curfew also meant we are not allowed to have guest especially women."

 He also said the Patriots are a team with players who are given "second chances" — but only for those who are "favorites" of Belichick.